Capwangmokun/PM617-Reflective-Portfolio-Evidence/README.md

 ## Activities

+## Activity 1: Effective Presentations

+This folder contains evidence for Activity 1, Effective Presentations.
+The presentation topic is **Recent Nobel Prize Winner: Nobel Prize in Physics 2025**.

 ### Activity 2: MATLAB Activities
 This folder contains a MATLAB program called `IT Study Workload Analyzer`.
 The program analyses six weeks of IT study workload and produces command-window summaries and visual charts.